caveman-frak/groundzero/import-export/README.md

 Supports creating immutable beans or Java records using the field definitions, but does not directly support either factory constructors or [Lombok](https://projectlombok.org/) builders.

+Adding headers to output is easy but not obvious (need to create a header record definition with defaults for each field).

 ## OpenCSV

 [User Guide](https://opencsv.sourceforge.net/)